Careers programme information

 |5.
 Experiences of workplaces||· Year 7/8 Changing Horizons Networking with Industry

-· Year 10 Engineering site visits.
+· Year 10 Engineering visits and work experience placements.

 |6.
 Encounters with further and higher education||· Year 11 assembly programme presentations from external providers